 MicroStation CONNECT Update 7 introduces the Edit Item Dialog..

 MicroStation CONNECT introduced Reports.
 Reports is an analytic tool.
 It extracts alphanumeric data (business data) from your DGN file, model, elements or elsewhere.
 When Item Types are in use, Reports can extract Item instance data attached to your DGN model or elements.

 Visit the reports page for more information, and to see an example of Reports in action.

 I am indebted to Bentley Systems staff member Paul Connelly and to Be Communities MVP Jan Slegr.
 Both have contributed both factual information about Item Types and EC Schemas as well as their interpretation of how they can be used.
 They contribute enthusiastically to the MicroStation Programming Forum.

-EC Schemas, introduced with MicroStation V8i, are meta data that define data types.
+EC Schemas were introduced with MicroStation V8i and are continued in MicroStation CONNECT.
+EC Schemas are meta data that define data types, analogous to a relational database schema.
 EC Schemas are not graphic elements; rather, they represent a MicroStation capability for storing structured alpha-numeric data.
 Bentley Systems terminology for data stored in Item Types include 'business data' and 'EC Schema data'.

 ECX command lets you

 Q To define an Item Type Library implicitly defines an EC Schema?